 In the year ahead, TTB will also work to reduce hiring times to ensure that the Bureau can effectively recruit and timely onboard new talent to meet the mission challenges that lay ahead.
-In FY 2019, TTB hiring times averaged more than 140 days from the time TTB initiated the hiring action until the employee reported for duty, well above the 80-day OPM model.
-Going forward, TTB will employ multiple strategies, including policy changes and additional supervisory training, to ensure it is continuously building the capacity of its workforce.
+In FY 2018, TTB hiring times averaged 120 days from the time TTB initiated the hiring action until the employee reported for duty, well above the 80-day OPM model.
+Going forward, TTB will employ multiple strategies, including policy changes and additional supervisor training, to ensure it is continuously building the capacity of its workforce.

-1.5 Financial Highlights
+1.5 FINANCIAL HIGHLIGHTS